NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/F/fulu-of-concealment.md

 usage: "affixed to ground in 10 foot radius"
 license: "ORC"
 identify:
-description: "**Usage** affixed to the ground in four spaces along a 10-foot radius circle  **Duration** 1 hour  * * *  This fulu comes in four pieces, one placed in each cardinal direction.
+description: "This fulu comes in four pieces, one placed in each cardinal direction.
 Choose one of the following traits when Activating the fulus: animal, beast, celestial, fey, fiend, humanoid, monitor, plant, or undead.
-Those within the fulus' circle upon activation (including the fulus themselves) gain the effect of [[Spells/Shared Invisibility|Invisibility Sphere]], but only against creatures with the chosen trait.
+Those within the fulus' circle upon activation (including the fulus themselves) gain the effect of [[Invisibility Sphere]] for one hour, but only against creatures with the chosen trait.
 If any of the fulus are moved or destroyed after activation, the effect ends."
 powerTitle1:
 actionEconomy1:
 type1: